ht2/couple/readme.md

 - [docs](/docs) - Documentation written in "Github Flavoured Markdown".

 ### Testing
-You should try to ensure that `./vendor/bin/phpunit` runs without any errors before submitting a pull request.
+You should try to ensure that `./vendor/bin/phpunit tests` runs without any errors before submitting a pull request.